Example Conferencing Node server configurations

 Management and proxying nodes rarely require a full socket.
 In many cases, the Management Node and some proxying node nodes share a socket, sometimes with a small transcoding node.

-Because these nodes do not perform any media processing, it is safe to use older or less capable hardware for these nodes.
+Because these nodes do not perform any media processing, you can use older or less capable hardware for these nodes.
 Please note that proxying nodes do require at least the AVX instruction set.
 Always prioritize the newest and most capable hardware for transcoding nodes.